 During the summer of 2021, the Company completed a small scout drilling program of approximately 1,200 metres at Testard.
-The goal of this program was to drill test the mineral continuity at depths of up to 100 metres below the surface showings.
-As well, it was designed to test interpreted structural intersections of east-west features with north-east south-west trending shearing identified in the field and in geophysical data up to 400m from the main surface showing.
 Results from this program have demonstrated that the high-grade showings discovered during the regional sampling work extend below surface, and also outline that mineralization is present in repeating structures up to 400m from the main surface showing.
 The Company looks to build out from this initial success to further understand the orientation and extent of mineralization in the Testard area, and the importance of these mineralized structures regionally to this area of the belt.

 With the acquisition of UrbanGold, the Company acquired over 35,000 hectares of land adjacent to the Company's existing claims.
 These include the highly prospective Cressida block directly adjacent to Beyan and the Freegold-Bullseye project in the general vicinity of the Testard showing.
-The Company completed regional exploration work in some of these areas through late summer and fall 2021 which included field mapping and prospection, mechanical trenching and channeling, drone mapping, soil sampling and airborne magnetic surveys.
+The Company completed regional exploration work in some of these areas through late summer and fall 2021 which included field mapping and prospbection, mechanical trenching and channeling, drone mapping, soil sampling and airborne magnetic surveys.
 Over 2,400 rock samples and over 6,000 soil samples were collected.
 The program helped to develop, test and refine a new exploration model for regions distal to the main Troilus trend.
 A small drill program was completed at Cressida during the summer of 2022, with drill results increasing the continuity of mineralization more than threefold to 1.3 kilometres and remains open to further expansion.
 The Company is planning a potential expanded drill program for the upcoming summer regional exploration program.

-The Company's regional exploration program during the summer of 2022 undertook an extensive fieldwork program focusing on the southern and eastern portions of the property, south of the Kenorland/Sumitomo "Regnault" target.
+The Company's regional exploration program during the summer of 2022 undertook an extensive fieldwork program focusing on the southern and eastern portions of the property, south of the

+Kenorland/Sumitomo "Regnault" target.
 Work was also completed on the joint venture property.
 Activities included field mapping and prospecting, mechanical trenching, channeling, drone mapping and soil/till sampling.